Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Experiment Details

+In the human evaluation, six physicians were invited, who are all highly trained and credentialed.
+They have all graduated from the Sun Yat-sen University School of Medicine.
+Among them, two hold Ph.D. degrees, indicating their advanced training and research expertise in their respective medical fields.
+The other four have earned Master's degrees, underlining their comprehensive understanding and considerable proficiency in medicine.
+All six physicians possess the qualification certificate of clinical medicine practicing physician.
 The experts were required to decide which simulator is more natural (score 1) and which simulator is more disease-related (score 1) per episode with the two patient simulators.
-We invited six human doctors and made each doctor interact with the two patient simulators with 30 episodes~(5 interactions each episode) with random anchor records from each dataset.
-We adopted the simple template-based natural language generator for both the patient simulators to response to the doctor's inquiry simultaneously.
-As for the doctors, we offered them the list of all the symptoms of each dataset.
+Each participant was asked to interact with the two patient simulators with 30 episodes~(5 interactions each episode) with random anchor records from each dataset.
+We adopted the simple template-based natural language generator for both the patient simulators to respond to the doctor's inquiry simultaneously.
+As for the doctors, we offered them the list of symptoms of each dataset.
 For each evaluation episode, one random anchor record was chosen for both the patient simulators, and the doctors were provided with the self-report and the corresponding ground truth disease of the anchor record.
-Then the doctor would initiate inquiries about symptoms which were answered by both patient simulators without knowing which answer is from which patient simulator.
-After interviewing, we counted the proportion of NT and SDC for each patient simulator by dividing the total number of samples, i.e. 6*30~(6 doctors and 30 samples for each dataset and each patient simulator).
+Then the doctor would initiate the inquiries about symptoms which would be answered by both patient simulators without knowing which answer is from which patient simulator.
+From the above description, we know that 1) the human participant proactively selected symptoms to inquire about without knowing the occurrence frequency of symptoms; 2) all symptoms were not presented according to their occurrence frequency; 3) the human participants are responsible to grade which simulator can render disease-related answer.
+Therefore, the evaluation process is independent of the occurrence frequency of symptoms.
+And only human experts are responsible for deciding which simulator can render disease-related answers.